VoIP stands for Voice Over Internet Protocol—which means that instead of using a phone line

 Start getting calls on your Phone.com service—it’s as easy as adding an extension and connecting your phone number to that extension.

 When you add an extension, you can choose to add a phone, softphone or virtual extension.
 If all you want to do is receive calls on your cell phone, then add a virtual extension.

-Once you are in the settings for that new extension (Configure > Manage Users and Extensions), you can set voicemail and notification settings, as well as call handling rules to forward calls to your mobile phone.
-You may also want to add another action to that call handling rule for Leave Voicemail, selecting your extension.
+Once you are in the settings for that new extension (found in your account by going to Configure, then Manage Users and Extensions), you can set voicemail and notification settings, as well as call handling rules to forward calls to your mobile phone.

 You are now ready to receive calls at your Phone.com number.
-Place a test call to your number from another phone to make sure you have set up your extension and number correctly.
+Make sure to do a test call to your number from another phone to make sure you have set up your extension and number correctly.

-Keep in mind that there are many options for setting up your Phone.com account.
-We recommend writing out exactly what you need your system to do and how you’d like calls to be directed.
+Thankfully there are many options for setting up your Phone.com account.
+We recommend figuring out exactly what you need your system to do and how you’d like calls to be directed.